QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: QCircuitBench Dataset

 \subsubsection{Task III: Random Circuit Synthesis}

-The third task we consider is random circuit synthesis.
-On the one hand, random circuit sampling is the first algorithm for showing quantum supremacy by Google in 2019~\citep{Arute2019}, and is still widely applied to demonstrate the power of quantum algorithms in recent research~\citep{wu2021strong,bluvstein2024logical,decross2024computational}.
-On the other hand, this also naturally enlarges our dataset.
-To be more specific, we generate the dataset by randomly sampling gates from a Clifford gate set \{H, S, CNOT\} and a universal set \{H, S, T, CNOT\} separately.
-We then simulate the circuits to obtain the final quantum states.
-In each task, the problem description provides the vector of the final state, and the model is required to generate quantum circuits that reproduce this state using the specified gate set.
+The third task we consider is random circuit synthesis, containing 77,884 data points.
+On the one hand, random circuit sampling is the first algorithm for showing quantum supremacy by Google~\citep{Arute2019}, and is still widely applied to demonstrate the power of quantum algorithms in recent research~\citep{wu2021strong,bluvstein2024logical,decross2024computational}.
+In this suite, circuits are randomly sampled from a Clifford gate set \{H, S, CNOT\} and a universal set \{H, S, T, CNOT\}, and the task is to generate circuits reproducing the specified quantum state.